ewedell/BSCAMPP/README.md

 # 1. install with pip (--user if no root access)
 pip install bscampp [--user]

-# 2. Two binary executables will be installed.
+# 2. Four binary executables will be installed.
 The first time
 #    running any will create a config file at
 #    ~/.bscampp/main.config that resolves the links to all
 #    external software (e.g., epa-ng, pplacer)

+# ---- BSCAMPP functions
 bscampp [-h]    # or
 run_bscampp.py [-h]

+# ---- SCAMPP functions
+scampp  [-h]    # or
+run_scampp.py
 ```

 ### (2) Install from GitHub